89Q12/M3E5/README.md

 - Discord bot base
   - the standard prefix is - but it's changeable with -prefix arg
   - basic Moderation commands
-    - Ban
-    - unban
-    - kick
-    - clear amount e.g. 100 messages
-    - mute/unmute
-    - giving someone a role
-    - info about a role e.g. how many users the role have and permissions
-    - warn
-    - infractions
-    - clear infractions
   - profile shows you your writer rank/xp and warnings
   - Music player has still some bugs
-    - join
-    - leave
-    - stop apparently the same as leave but this will change
-    - queue
-    - jumpqueue
-    - nowplaying
-    - play
-    - pause
-    - skip
-    - reaction controls
   - Welcome image
   - welcome/leave channel
   - Auto roles